The 41st Parade will take place on Saturday, March 11, 2023.

 The Syracuse St Patrick’s Parade was founded by Nancy Duffy.
 It all began with a meeting at Coleman’s Pub and Nancy’s strong desire to bring her Irish heritage and culture to the streets of Syracuse.
-The Syracuse St. Patrick’s Parade is run entirely by volunteers.
-Practically the day after a Parade, we start planning for the next.
-It takes months of preparation and countless hours.
+The Syracuse St. Patrick’s Parade welcomes spring and celebrates the Irish-American heritage of Syracuse and everyone who makes up the vibrant community of Central New York.

 PARADE OFFICERS & DIRECTORSThe Dedicated Volunteers Who Organize and Run Our Parade

 Katie Cullen // Treasurer

 Rev. John Ahern // Parade Chaplain

 PARADE DAY FESTIVITIES